harshitj2005/istio-poc/README.md

 # ISTIO - Request tracing in microservices architecture

-Here via this repository we want to check if distributed logging is provided by istio. we are checking below mentioned flows
+Here via this repository we want to check if distributed logging/tracing is provided by istio. we are checking below mentioned flows

 1. FlowOne - A(success)-B(success)-C(success)-D(success) - output = 200
 2. FlowTwo - B(success)-D(success)-C(success)-A(success) - output = 200